jwodder/gamdam/README.rst

     *(required)* A URL to download

 ``path``
-    *(required)* A path relative to the root of the git-annex repository where the contents of the URL should be saved.
-If multiple input entries target the same path, all entries after the first will be discarded.
+    *(required)* A relative path where the contents of the URL should be saved.
+    If multiple input entries target the same path, all entries after the first will be discarded, and a warning will be emitted.

 ``metadata``
     A collection of metadata in the form used by ``git-annex metadata``, i.e., a ``dict`` mapping key names to lists of string values.

 ``extra_urls``
-    A list of alternative URLs for the resource to be attached to the downloaded file with ``git-annex registerurl``.
+    A list of alternative URLs for the resource, to be attached to the downloaded file with ``git-annex registerurl``.
 Note that this operation can only be performed on files tracked by git-annex; if you, say, have configured git-annex to not track text files, then any text files downloaded will not have any alternative URLs registered.

+If a given input line is invalid, it is discarded, and a warning is emitted.